bhaggerty/nstack-docs/in_depth_tutorial.rst

 Defining our API
 ----------------

-As we know what the input and output of our classifier is going to look like, let's edit ``workflow.nml`` to define our API (i.e. the entry-point into our module).
+As we know what the input and output of our classifier is going to look like, let's edit ``module.nml`` to define our API (i.e. the entry-point into our module).
 By default, a new module contains a sample function ``numChars``, which we replace with our definition.
-We're going to call the function we write in Python ``predict``, which means we write our ``workflow.nml`` as follows:
+We're going to call the function we write in Python ``predict``, which means we write our ``module.nml`` as follows:

 ::